 Again, letting go of job titles and education certificates can make you feel vulnerable.
 If you are in this situation and you can be brave enough to let go of them for the purposes of considering other options, you will likely find that the amazing opportunities you uncover will reward you for your bravery.
 Trust that you are more than your job title or educational background.
 Let that "more" come out and you will find bigger and faster success in getting a job in Canada and establishing a career.

 Canada is a relatively simple country, job-wise.
-With only 35 million people spread over a massive geographic area, there are simply not as many jobs in specialized fields in Canada as there might be in a country with a larger population in a more condensed geographic area.
-For example, if you have skills in a very special engineering field, you may find there are only 2 people doing your work in Vancouver and 3 more in Toronto, which is 5000km away!
-And there are simply not a lot of job openings for your skills.
+With only 37.6 million people (2019) spread over a massive geographic area, there are simply not as many jobs in specialized fields in Canada as there might be in a country with a larger population in a more condensed geographic area.
+For example, if you have skills in a very specialized engineering field, you may find there are only 3 people doing your work in Vancouver and 3 more in Toronto, which is 5000km away!
+And in this case there might simply be few job openings for your skills at time you are seeking employment.

 Compounding the population size and geographic issues is the nature of Canada: A country of rich natural resources and pretty simple thinking.
-Most wealth and jobs are in a very few sectors:
+Most wealth and jobs are centralized in very few sectors:

 No judgment here, just some hard facts to help you focus your job search in the right areas.
 Implications: